cpt-waffle/lhl-lectures/w08d04-Intro-to-Ruby/notes.md

 - yield
 - rails

------------------ Javascript -------------
+--------- Javascript -----------------
-10 days created 1995 - Javascript, Java was popular,
+js was made in 10 days Javascript  --- 1995
-we can run js on both Backend and frontend syntax of JS was inspired by java and c
+can run both front-end and backend syntax of js was inspired by java async - (callbacks, promises and async/await )
-Async - ( Callbacks, Promises, and async/await)
-NPM - package manager - hundereds of thousands of packages JS has primative data types --- integer, float, double, etc JS is quite low level --
-JS is highly performant :)
-JS has express which is a popular web framework, (configuration)
+NPM - millions of different packages/libraries/frameworks that you can use js has primative datatypes (integer, string, boolean, float, double) js is low level language js is quite performant js has express which is very popular right now!

---------------- Ruby ---------------------
+------- Ruby ------------------------
-1995 BUT it became popular in 2004-2005 ( because of Rails framework)
+1995 by Matz  BUT it became very popular in 2004 - 2005 because of the invetion of rails
-- Created by a man named Yukihiro Matz
-Ruby only can be run on the backend!
+Ruby can only run on the backend
-- ruby sintax is "simplified"
-- EVERYTHING IN RUBY is a class
-- its a synch languages ( things happen exactly how you write them...)
+Ruby is Class based ( OOP )
+Ruby syntax is "simplified" (english-y / pythonic ) its a sync programing language ( everything happens line by line ) -> there is a way to inject a function to run inbetween ( some sort of a callback)

-- Performance Issues :(
+Performance issues :(
-- Ruby/Rails - rapid prototyping -- (convention)
-- Gems (thats what packages are called) -- big ecosystem of packages, BUT NOT NEARLY AS ENOUGH AS JS
+Ruby/rails is very nice to write and/or prototype with GEMS/budles -- thousands of packages, but not nearly close to as js